Children of Military Couples and Military Single Parents

 Single Parents and Military Couples with Children

-While the military no longer allows single parents to enlist, if one becomes a single parent while in the military, due to death of a spouse, separation/divorce, adoption, etc., or a military couple has children, the military will not force them to separate from the service, as long as they meet the family care requirements of DOD and the various related service regulations.
+While the military no longer allows single parents to enlist, if one becomes a single parent while in the military, due to death of a spouse, separation, divorce, or adoption, or if a military couple has children, the military will not force them to separate from the service, as long as they meet the family care requirements of DOD and the various related service regulations.
 In a nutshell, that means such members must have a "family care plan."

 Family Care Plans